derekddecker/crystal-ruby-marshal/README.md

 # crystal-ruby-marshal

-Provides a crystal-lang API to serialize into and deserialize from marshalled binary Ruby objects.
-This is useful for reading things such as Rack session objects which are generally base64 encoded, encrypted marshalled ruby objects.
+Provides a crystal API to serialize into and deserialize from marshalled binary Ruby objects.
+This is useful for reading things such as Rack session objects which are generally base64 encoded, encrypted marshalled ruby objects - and would otherwise be inaccessible in your crystal application.

+# Quirks
+This project is still experimental.
+Due to differences in crystal and ruby, symbols cannot be created at runtime, so they are cast to strings.

 ## Installation